November 2016, part two - Kobe and Himeji

 Platform with car number that is 'Woman Only'

-You always know where the door will stop exactly
+You always know where the door will stop

 My typical 7-Eleven shopping basket usually contained: